-- Identify the Health and Welfare needs of the District. - Support school sites with their Health and Welfare needs. - Oversee and support the Care and Shelter Unit, the Medical Health Unit, the Mental Health Unit and the Special Needs Unit.
+- Inform and advise the Operations Section Coordinator regarding health and welfare needs and status. - Identify the health and welfare needs of the District. - Support school sites with their health and welfare needs. - Oversee and support the Care and Shelter Unit, the Medical Health Unit, the Mental Health Unit and the Access and Functional Needs (AFN) Unit.